nate-droid/fox_lang/Readme.md

 I am currently in the process of writing a parser and lexer that will allow fox_lang to work with existing theorem provers like MetaMath and Lean.
 Initial progress has been made with MetaMath, and several axioms can already be parsed and reduced.

+I've also been inspired by languages/ecosystems like OCaml, Forth, and Lisp, and I am aiming to incorporate some of my favorite elements, while doing my best to bring a fresh take on the language design.

 This is a work and progress, and I imagine the structure will change quite significantly over time.

 # What can Fox do?

 At the moment, Fox is able to parse the first batch of axioms from MetaMath.
 Most notably are the axiom of infinity and the axiom of choice.

-For the "main" parts of the language, Fox is able to set variables, print variables, perform simple arithmetic, and I've just recently added extremely simple support for conditionals.
+## General Purpose Features

+At the time of writing, Fox has a few general-purpose features:

+- Assigning variables
+- printing variables
+- loops
+- conditional statements
+- simple REPL support
+- basic arithmetic
+- modulo arithmetic

 # Design Choices